wasabi-neko/nyc-tlc-airflow-demo/README.md

 ## S3 bucket structure

-I fetch the files from [offical website](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) via my script `crawler/prepare_data.python`
+I fetch the files from [nyc offical website](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) via my script `crawler/prepare_data.python`

 The reslut will be looks like something like this: